freesoft/detox_bot2/paper/paper.md

 ## Classifier upgrade

 \color{black}
-We replaced the ML and NLP library from scikit-learn with Apache Spark and MLlib.
+We replaced the ML and NLP library from scikit-learn with Apache Spark and ML library.
 The demo that can classify comments at the F1 scores reported above.
 We continue tuning and testing the model, and verifying it on Google Cloud Platform prior to committing changes to the repository.
 For future versions beyond the end of the CCA course, we may experiment with deep classifiers (CNNs or RNNs) or ensemble approaches.
 Future work will add data augmentation to deal with imbalanced classes, and pre-processing to normalize chat text to recognizable terms.
 Future versions may also include methods to prevent bias by analyzing more contextual information in the chat stream.\color{gray}

 ## Better sharing of trained model for classifier